All areas of the body that sweat and have hair are susceptible to boils. This includes your intergluteal cleft, commonly known as your butt crack.

 Boils can occur anywhere there is sweat buildup or hair.
 Having a boil in your butt crack can make it uncomfortable to wear clothes, sit, and go about your daily activities.

-While they can be painful, boils are not usually life-threatening and typically go away on their own after a couple weeks.
+While they can be painful, boils are usually benign and typically go away on their own after a couple weeks.

 If your boil does not go away or improve with time, make an appointment with your doctor to have the boil examined.
-Your doctor might have to lance and drain your boil and you might need antibiotics.
+Your doctor might prescribe antibiotics, and they may lance and drain your boil.